danielRM88/user-service/README.md

 ## Run the app

+Docker is required to run the application.
-Type the following in a terminal
+Type the following in a terminal:

 `make run`